boucaron/randomstuff/efficient-ryzen9-7945hx-tuning-desktop-lab.md

 ---

-## Performance Boost Behaviour
+## Performance Boost Behavior

-The **Performance Boost** feature is very very agressive, to tame it, I put a very tight Throttling Temperature Limit.
-Large spikes in temperature, means large voltage and current spikes which I don't want to extend the life span of the unit.
+The **Performance Boost** feature is extremely aggressive.
+To control it, I set a very tight throttling temperature limit.
+Large temperature spikes typically lead to large voltage and current spikes, which I want to avoid to help extend the system’s lifespan.
-Despite the slightly tighter thermal throttling and the requested current limits, we keep most of the Performance while putting a large safety net around the temperature and the peak current.
+Despite the tighter thermal throttling and imposed current limits, most of the performance is retained — while placing a solid safety margin around both temperature and peak current.
-It is just like a motorbike that accelerates like crazy, we allow that for performance, but we brake it also like crazy too.
+It's a bit like riding a high-performance motorbike: we allow rapid acceleration for performance, but we also apply strong braking when necessary to stay in control.

 ## Conclusion